Black rat

 The black rat (Rattus rattus), also known as the roof rat, ship rat, or house rat, is a common long-tailed rodent of the stereotypical rat genus Rattus, in the subfamily Murinae.
 It likely originated in the Indian subcontinent, but is now found worldwide.

 The black rat is black to light brown in colour with a lighter underside.
 It is a generalist omnivore and a serious pest to farmers because it feeds on a wide range of agricultural crops.
 It is sometimes kept as a pet.
 In parts of India, it is considered sacred and respected in the Karni Mata Temple in Deshnoke.

 Taxonomy

 Mus rattus was the scientific name proposed by Carl Linnaeus in 1758 for the black rat.

-Three subspecies were once recognized, but today are considered invalid and are now known to be actually color morphs:
+Three subspecies were once recognized, but today are considered invalid and are now known to be actually colour morphs: